thinktandem/tandem/docs/guides/improve-tandem.md

 ### 1. Is a single source of truth

 This repository should hold _anything_ that makes Tandem run better, faster and stronger but it should do so within a well defined structure so its obvious where things should go.
-In this way it should act as a intuitively organizied single source of truth for our most important assets.
+In this way it should act as an intuitively organizied single source of truth for our most important assets.

 A caveat to this is we don't want to include anything that should _obviously_ be its own repository.
 For example things like specific project repositories, start states, seeds, modules, plugins, etc should exist on their own but should also be tied to this repository in some way.